phaustin/quantecon-example/book/docs/numpy.md

 ### Exercise 2

-Here\'s our first pass at a solution:
+Here's our first pass at a solution:

 ```{code-cell} ipython3
 from numpy import cumsum